 Only certain numerical entry combinations are permitted to define a complete transition sequence.
-Table 2 gives the initial scheduled model states for each permitted set of numerical entries.
-The numerical delay entries, r, r1, and r2 are relative to the internal simulator pulse rising edge, and f, f1, and f2 are the numerical delay entries relative to internal simulator pulse falling edge.
+The table below gives the initial scheduled model states for each permitted set of numerical entries.
+The numerical delay entries, r, r1 and r2 are relative to the internal simulator pulse rising edge, and f, f1 and f2 are the numerical delay entries relative to internal simulator pulse falling edge.
 For the cases where two delays are given relative to the same edge, the r2 entry is larger than the r1 entry, and the f2 entry is larger than the f1 entry.
 For cases below, the interchanging of such values corresponds to opposite direction switching.
 Once the scheduled model is set to its initial state, the switching is controlled by the internal simulator pulse and delays relative to it.

-In Table 2, the scheduled model initial states depend on the initial state of the [Model].
+In the table below the scheduled model initial states depend on the initial state of the [Model].
 This top-level [Model] state ('Low' or 'High') is a function of the stimulus pulse (or simulation control method) and the [Model] Polarity subparameter.
 For example, if a [Model] Polarity is Inverting and its stimulus pulse starts high, the [Model] initial state is 'Low' and all scheduled model initial states follow the settings under the 'Low' column.
 Two possible four-data ordering combinations are omitted because their initial states are ambiguous.
 Special rules to select the initial states would produce sequencing equivalent to the two-data combinations shown in the first two lines of the table.

-Table Numerical Delay Entries [Model] In nitial State

-Rise_on Rise_off Fall_on Fall_off Low High
+l Delay Er Fall_on B • [Model] Ini Low tial State High

-R NA f NA Low High
+r NA f NA I Low High

 NA r NA f High Low

 r1 r2 NA NA Low Low

 r2 r1 NA NA High High

 NA NA f1 f2 High High

 NA NA f2 f1 Low Low

 r1 r2 f2 f1 Low Low

 r2 r1 f1 f2 High High